panyc63/INF2003-Assignment/README.md

-# Edukate - Smart University Module Management System
+# UCMS - Smart University Module Management System

-Edukate is a modern, full-stack web application designed to revolutionize how university students discover and enroll in modules.
+UCMS-University Course Management System is a modern, full-stack web application designed to revolutionize how university students discover and enroll in modules.
 It features a **Hybrid Database Architecture** (SQL & NoSQL), **Semantic Search** powered by AI, and a responsive, role-based user interface.

 ![UCMS](website/static/img/github.png)
 ## 🚀 Key Features